 Instructions

-- Once the beeswax is completely melted, remove it from heat.
-Allow the wax to cool down to 125 degrees.
+- Once the wax is melted, remove it from the heat to cool to around 160°F and stir in your fragrance oil.

 - Once the wax is completely hardened, you can trim the wick, and it is ready to light.
-It should be about 1/2 inch long.
+It should be about a 1/4 inch long.

 Notes